I am a second year Computer Science Ph.D. student at UCL advised by Dr. Marie Vasek and Professor Steven J. Murdoch.

 Personal

 I was born and brought up in a small valley in the lap of the Himalayas, Dehradun, Uttarakhand, India.
-In 2018 I moved to CERN in Geneva, Switzerland to work for the CERN Computer Security Team.
-I worked at CERN for almost three years where my last position was a Research Scientist at the CMS Experiment’s Offline Computing Team.
-In 2020, I moved to London to start my taught Master’s in Information Security where I did my thesis on Online Ponzi Schemes/HYIPs.
+In 2018 I moved to CERN in Geneva, Switzerland, to work for the CERN Computer Security Team.
+I worked at CERN for almost three years, where my last position was a Research Scientist at the CMS Experiment’s Offline Computing Team.
+In 2020, I moved to London to start my Master’s in Information Security, where I did my thesis on Online Ponzi Schemes/HYIPs.
 During my thesis, I started working part-time for the Bristol Cyber Security Group on the CyFoo project, funded by the PETRAS National Centre of Excellence for IoT Systems Cybersecurity.
-After my graduation in September 2021, I was appointed to work full time on the project.
+After graduating in September 2021, I was appointed to work full-time on the project.

-During this exciting journey of my life, I have been lucky to visit several countries in Europe to attend conferences and summer schools.
-I love travelling and exploring new places, capturing them through my lens (see some on Behance), and getting to know about various cultures.
-Like most of the other cybersecurity researchers, I love watching crime and thriller series.
-Being a foodie, I love trying different cuisines, Indian still being my favourite.
-Want to discuss anything about cyber security/crime, lets catchup over a cup of freshly brewed coffee!
+During this exciting chapter of my life, I have been fortunate to visit several countries in Europe to attend conferences and summer schools.
+I love traveling and exploring new places, capturing them through my lens (see some on Behance), and getting to know about various cultures.
+I love watching crime and thriller TV shows.
+Being a foodie, I love trying different cuisines, Indian still being my favorite.
+Want to discuss anything about cyber security/crime?
+Lets catchup over a cup of freshly brewed coffee!